 Using wood screws and wood glue, secure the sides of the linen closet in place.
 Secure both the top and the bottom of the linen closet sides.
 Use at least 4 wood screws on each side to maintain the necessary amount of support and structural stability.

 Mark the wood at the locations you wish to install your shelving.
 Use screws to install the shelving.
-The shelves should be at least 18-inches apart for adequate room.
+The shelves should be at least 18-inches apart to give you adequate room to shelve your items.

 Trim can be added at the top of the cabinet, such as a crown molding effect, and down the sides.
 Add base molding to the bottom edges.
 Secure the molding in place with small finishing nails.
 Fill the holes with wood putty and sand the surface.